K-Amresh/wsLogger/README.md

 - **Live WebSocket interception** — Captures all `WebSocket` connections and their messages in real time via monkey-patching (no permissions required beyond content scripts).
 - **Connection sidebar** — Lists every WebSocket connection with its status (connecting / open / closed / error) and message count.
 - **Request / Response correlation** — Matches outgoing messages to incoming responses by `id`, shows wait times and pending indicators.
+Supports **multiple responses** per request with sub-tabs (Response 1, Response 2, …).
+- **Cross-navigation via ID** — In the correlated view (Response/Request tab), the `id` field in the JSON tree is a hyperlink that selects the correlated message.
 - **Stack traces** — Captures call stacks for every sent message; stack frames are clickable and open the source file in the DevTools Sources panel.
 - **JSON Tree viewer** — Toggle between a raw text view and an interactive, collapsible JSON tree (DevTools console style) for any message payload.
+Right-click context menu supports "Copy as string", "Copy as object", and "Copy".
-- **Search & filter** — Full-text search across message payloads, with All / Requests / Responses filter tabs.
+- **Search & filter** — Full-text search across message payloads, with All / Requests / Responses filter tabs (filter state is local per connection).
 - **Per-connection storage** — Messages are stored per connection (`wsId → messages[]`), making clears and lookups efficient.
+- **HAR import / export** — Export captured WebSocket data as a HAR 1.2 file; import previously exported `.har` files to restore sessions.
 - **Resizable detail panel** — Drag the handle to resize the message detail area.
-- **Recording toggle** — Pause and resume capture; state is preserved across page navigations.
+- **Recording toggle** — Pause and resume capture; state is preserved across page navigations (defaults to off).

 ## Installation